lukeg101/lplzoo/STLC/README.md

 If you want to see the notational conventions, submit a PR!
 Some notes about the syntax:

 - Variables are positive integers (including zero) as this is easy to for Haskell to process, and for me implement variable generation.
 This is isomorphic to a whiteboard treatment using characters (like `\x:O.x`).
+- Types are either literal `O` base types or nested arrow types (in brackets): `(O -> O)`.
+Alternative implementations let O range over a set of base types (like int, float etc...) but this is semantically equivalent unless we care about those types.
 - Nested terms require brackets: `(\1:O.(\2:O. 2))`, whitespace does not matter `(\1:O.          1)`, and to quit use `Ctrl+C` or whatever your machine uses to interrupt computations.

 ## Semantics